LatticeQCD/AnalysisToolbox/docs_src/physicsAnalysis/observables.md

-# Computing Observables

-The LatticeToolbox has built in methods for several commonly computed observables in the context of lattice calculations trying to understand the QCD phase diagram.

-## Polyakov loop observables
+# Polyakov loop observables

-The Polyakov loop $P$ is the order parameter of the deconfinement transition in the quenched limit.
+The Polyakov loop $P$ gives the order parameter of the deconfinement transition in the quenched limit.
 The imaginary part is the order parameter of the Roberge-Weiss transition.
 It is also occasionally of interest at finite quark mass and real $\mu$.
 You can find a bunch of Polyakov loop related observables in the `polyakovTools` module.